 To illustrate the point further, go somewhere where lots of folks are around to observe.
 Now, take a look at how they walk.
 Sure, one foot goes in front of the other.
 But, look more closely.
 Each person exhibits a different pattern of movement.
 This is a result to a very large extent on how their individual life histories have become recorded into the very fabric of their flesh.
 The seemingly simple act of walking is a complex motor function.
 The articulation of the feet and legs.
 The transfer of movement through the pelvis.
 Then upward, through the torso and into the shoulders.
 The neck and head also participate; or, don't.
-That is called "head strong".
+Tightly fixed head ... that's called "head strong".

 This is not necessary.
 And, it's easy to correct.
 But, again, you have to want it.
 It does take doing.
 So, what to do?

 KEY POINTER: Pay attention to how you use your body.
 It's called mindfulness.
 Just include your body sense into your total field of awareness.
 Your body is constantly giving you feedback on when it's happy, and when it's not.
 Pay attention to the signals.
 Adjust accordingly.